cleifwork/GCONNECT/docs/README.md

 - Phone must have SMS credits (load for texting)
 - Phone must be connected to WiFi always
 - Phone is recommended to have separate GCash account (not a must)
-- Phone must be able to receive GCash realtime notification
+- Phone must be able to receive GCash | Maya realtime notification
 - Phone must be running Android 9 and up (recommended)
 ```
 > [!TIP]